Ratismal/CustomBeats/readme.md

 CustomBeats is a mod for [UNBEATABLE: ARCADE MIX](https://dcellgames.itch.io/unbeatable-arcade-mix) which gives you the ability to load custom songs and beatmaps into the game.

 **PLEASE BE AWARE**: CustomBeats is an unofficial game modification, and is completely unaffiliated from both UNBEATABLE and the team at D-Cell Games.
-This mod is not supported or endoresed by D-Cell Games in any ways.
+This mod is not supported or endorsed by D-Cell Games in any way.
 Use at your own risk.

 Please support [UNBEATABLE](http://unbeatablegame.com) on [Kickstarter](https://www.kickstarter.com/projects/dcellgames/unbeatable)!